The Best Cookie Dough You Can Buy, According to Fanatics

 When it comes to chocolate chip cookies, there’s always the great chewy vs. crispy debate.
 Some folks just prefer crispier, crunchier cookies, and for those people, Immaculate Organic Chocolate Chunk cookie dough is the option you should look for.

-These cookies had that nice crisp texture that’s great for snacking but even better dipped in a tall glass of milk (just like these recipes).
+These cookies had that nice crisp texture that’s great for snacking but even better dipped in a tall glass of milk.
 Besides that spot-on crunch, all the testers loved the chocolate in the Immaculate’s cookie dough.
 It was rich and creamy—very much a high-quality chocolate.

 As an added bonus, Immaculate Baking Company boasted a lot of benefits: USDA-certified organic, fair trade ingredients, no bleached flour, no artificial flavors, no preservatives and no hydrogenated oils.
 With all that behind the cookie, we’d feel good serving them if we couldn’t whip up a batch of our own—though if you love crispy cookies and have the time, you should give this technique a try.